I've always had an appreciation for our military but over

 This is great served with mashed potatoes.

-The next recipe also came from Clinton Kelly
+The next recipe also came from Clinton Kelly on

 Holiday Pomegranate Punch